Stability of heat kernel bounds under pointed Gromov--Hausdorff convergence: Introduction

 We briefly outline the proof of Theorem \ref{t.main}.
 The Radon measure $m_{\infty}$ on limit space is derived from the tightness of the push-forward measures.
-To obtain the limit Dirichlet form $(\mathcal{E}_{\infty},\mathcal{F}_{\infty})$, we first expand the heat kernel of the part of $(\mathcal{E}_{n},\mathcal{F}_{n})$ on the balls $B_{n}(p_{n},R)$ with Dirichlet boundary conditions, using their eigenvalues and eigenfunctions (named \textit{Hilbert-Schmidt expansion}, see \eqref{e.hs(n,r)}).
-We then apply a version of Arzelà–Ascoli theorem (Lemma \ref{l.a-a}) to take the limit and obtain the limits of eigenvalues and eigenfunctions, which gives a heat kernel on $B_{\infty}(p_{\infty},R)$.
+To obtain the limit Dirichlet form $(\mathcal{E}_{\infty},\mathcal{F}_{\infty})$, we first expand the heat kernel of the part of $(\mathcal{E}_{n},\mathcal{F}_{n})$ on the balls $B_{n}(p_{n},R)$ with Dirichlet boundary conditions, using their eigenvalues and eigenfunctions (named \emph{Hilbert--Schmidt expansion}, see \eqref{e.hs(n,r)}).
+We then apply a version of Arzel\`{a}--Ascoli theorem (Lemma \ref{l.a-a}) to take the limit and obtain the limits of eigenvalues and eigenfunctions, which gives a heat kernel on $B_{\infty}(p_{\infty},R)$.
 Letting $R\to\infty$, we obtain a heat kernel on $X_{\infty}$ (Theorem \ref{t.qehke}).
 This heat kernel defines a semigroup (Theorem \ref{t.proQ}), corresponding to a Dirichlet form that satisfies the desired properties.
-The verification of Mosco convergence relies on the strong convergence of semigroups, as stated in the Mosco-Kuwae-Shioya's theorem (Theorem \ref{t.mks}).
+The verification of Mosco convergence relies on the strong convergence of semigroups, as stated in the Mosco--Kuwae--Shioya's theorem (Theorem \ref{t.mks}).

-The construction of limit heat kernels using the Hilbert-Schmidt expansion was first introduced by Ding \cite{Din02} and later studied by Xu \cite{Xu14}, in the context of complete Riemannian manifolds with nonnegative Ricci curvature.
+The construction of limit heat kernels using the Hilbert--Schmidt expansion was first introduced by Ding \cite{Din02} and later studied by Xu \cite{Xu14}, in the context of complete Riemannian manifolds with nonnegative Ricci curvature.
 Their approach relied on gradient estimates and Harnack's convergence theorem specific to manifolds, which are not applicable in the settings of fractal spaces and general metric measure Dirichlet spaces.
 In this work, we estimate the eigenvalues and eigenfunctions using only information derived from heat kernel estimates.